Neymar: 2023–2026: Long-term injury hiatus, final World Cup and retirement

-On 17 October, in Brazil's 2–0 qualifying defeat to Uruguay, Neymar was taken off in tears on a stretcher at the end of the first half, following an awkward landing after a challenge.
+On 17 October 2023, in Brazil's 2–0 qualifying defeat to Uruguay, Neymar was taken off in tears on a stretcher at the end of the first half, following an awkward landing after a challenge.
 Neymar would confirm later that week that he had ruptured his ACL and meniscus completely in his left knee and would need to undergo surgery, likely ruling him out for the remainder of the 2023–24 campaign; consequently, he was left out of Brazil's squad for the 2024 Copa América.

-On 2 March 2025, Neymar was named in the 29 men in the preliminary squad for the national team.
+On 2 March 2025, he was selected in the 29-men in the preliminary squad for the national team.
+However, he would make no appearances with the national team throughout the year.